mjordan/islandora_workbench_docs/docs/update_media.md

 Values in the `media_use_tid` column can be the taxonomy term ID of the media use or the taxonomy term URL alias.

 ## Updating the Published Status of Media
-To update the published status of media, you must provide a CSV file with, at minimum, a `media_id` column and a `published` column.
-The `media_id` column should contain the ID of the media you wish to update, and the `published` column should contain one of the following case-insensitive values:
+To update the published status of media, you must provide a CSV file with, at minimum, a `media_id` column and a `status` column.
+The `media_id` column should contain the ID of the media you wish to update, and the `status` column should contain one of the following case-insensitive values:

 - "1" or "True" (to publish the media)